Australian Elizabethan Theatre Trust: Change in focus

 During the 1980s the Trust scaled back its operations and in the 1990s had a Sydney focus and operated a ticketing agency and organised theatre parties.

 In 1990, the Trust went into provisional receivership and its operations were scaled back by its administrator.
 Its arts promotion role passed to the Australian Council for the Arts (later the Australia Council).
 Management of the trust was given back to the directors in 1992.

+After the Trust ran into financial difficulties, Adelaide members Frank Ford (who had become a member of the Performing Arts Committee of the Trust in late 1974), along with Jessica Dames and Lynn Crosby, formed the Independent Arts Foundation in Adelaide in 1991, which as of 2026 continues to exist.

 In 2000, the trust launched its international music scholarship program for Australian singers, musicians and conductors wishing to undertake overseas music study.

 In 2004 the trust purchased the Independent Theatre at North Sydney and undertook a major acoustical and heritage refurbishment of the venue.
 This initiative resulted in the production of a fine chamber music venue with an outstanding acoustic quality for both performers and audience.
 The Trust sold the Independent in 2013 to Wenona School, who have continued the chamber music programs.